ChrisSJard/jsonboardsCLI/README.md

 1. The form of the input file was not specified so a command line prompt was used to recieve input from user.
 2. The output of the file was not specified where to save the outfile so the directory chosen was given.
 3. The name of the output was not given so output.json was used.
-4. The size of the size of directory was not specified so 0 <=N >= 10000.
+4. The size of the size of directory was not specified so 0 <= N <= 10000.
 5. It was assumed all JSON files in the directory were of the specified structure scheme.

 ## Getting Started